Admissions & Financial Aid Federal Direct Student

 - Your loan obligation will be cancelled in the event of your death or permanent disability.
 Loan forgiveness is available under certain conditions.
 Review your promissory note for detailed information.

-As a Stafford Loan borrower, you have the following responsibilities:
+As a Federal Direct Loan borrower, you have the following responsibilities:

 - You must use care in choosing a school.
 Each school must provide to prospective students information about the school and its programs.
 You should consider this information carefully before deciding to attend a school.

-- You must arrange with your servicer to pay the interest on your Stafford Loan if you do not qualify for, or voluntarily waive, federal interest benefits.
+- You must arrange with your servicer to pay the interest on your Federal Direct Loan if you do not qualify for, or voluntarily waive, federal interest benefits.

 - You must notify your servicer if, before the loan is repaid, you: